sohmeiling/Physics-SPM/docs/05-Electronics.md

 Source: [electrical4u.com](https://www.electrical4u.com/thermionic-emission/)

 There are **four** factors that affect the rate of thermionic emission.
+The *rate of emission* is the number of electrons emitted in 1 second.

 -   **The temperature of the metal**